ianfisk/teaching/_pages/teacher-quality-standards-3.md

 <br>

-### Element B

-> Teachers use formal and informal methods to assess student learning, provide feedback, and use results to inform planning and instruction.
+### Element B – _Teachers use formal and informal methods to assess student learning, provide feedback, and use results to inform planning and instruction._

 <figure>
 	<img src="{{ site.baseurl }}/images/code-feedback.png">